How to Open a US Bank Account Online from the UK

 Starling Bank and Monzo

-The modern style of banking.
-Both Monzo and Starling Bank are British app-based ‘neobanks’ and are built around ease.
-They aim to let you do everything the traditional bank charges you for including multi-currency spending and money transfers.
+Both Monzo and Starling Bank are British app-based ‘neobanks' and are built around ease.
+They aim to let you manage your money conveniently, including multi-currency spending and money transfers.

-With no fees when you spend abroad, these are serious contenders if you want a no-fuss way to spend and protect your money while you get set up in the US.
+With some accounts offering no fees when you spend abroad, these are serious contenders if you want a no-fuss way to spend and protect your money while you get set up in the US.
 All you need is 10 minutes, identification and a UK address to apply on your phone.

 How to open an account with Starling bank or Monzo